josephine828/VariaLingua/README.md

 A dynamic and engaging web application exploring the historical, cultural, and linguistic aspects of Nigerian, Kenyan, and Cameroonian Englishes.

+To visit the deployed project, please go to https://varia-lingua.vercel.app/

 ## Overview

 VariaLingua is an Honors Option project developed as a dynamic web application utilizing the React framework.
 This project aims to provide an in-depth analysis of African English varieties, fostering a profound appreciation for the rich tapestry of World Englishes.